TodePond/TodePondDotCom/wikiblogarden/genocide/coming-out/pros-and-cons/readme.md

 <span class="pro">✅ You find out who your real friends are. 🤗</span>

-<span class="con">❌ Everyone starts treating you like a women and you discover that the feminists were right all along. 🫨</span>
+<span class="con">❌ Everyone starts treating you like a women and you discover that the feminists were right. 🫨</span>

 <span class="pro">✅ You get to be yourself. 🤗</span>